My legacy: What will be left when I'm gone?

 will have no chance of hearing any of the Good News unless new missionary efforts are launched

 to reach them.
-I hope people will catch a glimpse of God's burdened heart for these lost peoples.
+I hope people will catch a glimpse of how God's heart is burdened for these lost

 Thank you, ARMM